Karl Bötticher: Biography

+His directorship at the museum was marked by several unfortunate decisions and conflicts.
+His systematic arrangement of the display of the sculpture collection was later abandoned, and errors in conservation of the sculptures led to their deterioration.
+Finally, his explicative list of casts of ancient works in 1871 led Bötticher to resign his teaching posts and the directorship in 1875–76 and to resign from the Archaeological Society.
+His successor at the museum, Alexander Conze, is famous for his work in bringing the Pergamon Altar into the collections in 1878.
+In 1877 Bötticher married for the third time and traveled to Italy for the first time along with another trip to Greece.
+In Venice, he met Gottfried Semper, with whom he differed in methodology, though this apparently did not detract from their personal relationship.
+On 19 June 1889 Bötticher died in Berlin after a short illness and is interred in the Trinity Cemetery II (Dreifaltigkeitskirchhof II).

 Works

 Bötticher's chief work is the "Tektonik der Hellenen" (Architectonics of the Greeks; 1844–52), a contribution to the study of Ancient Greek architecture.
 In this work Bötticher suggested splitting the architectural form into a structural "core-form" (Kernform) and decorative "art-form" (Kunstform).
 Art-form was supposed to reflect the functionality of the core-form: for example, rounding and tapering of the column should suggest its load-bearing function.

 Some other works of his are: